NFinET/MC-TCPP-Lightly-Seasoned/MODLIST.md

 --- | --- | ---
 Indium | Addon for Sodium to fix issues with mods that would normally be incompatible with it | Sodium Iris Shaders | Shader mod that allows you apply Shader Packs, check the wiki on the github for a guide on finding and adding shader packs | Sodium
+LambDynamicLights | Allows held items to project light if they are items that provide light when placed, works with or without shaders; light is only visual and has no effects on things like mob spawning |
 Reese's Sodium Options | Overhauls the default Sodium menu to be cleaner & nicer to use | Sodium Sodium | Full replacement overhaul for Minecraft's rendering engine that greatly optimizes it, fixes issues from vanilla, and allows for more settings to be changed |
 Sodium Extras | Adds some bonus settings to Sodium in a new "Extras" tab in the Video Options menu from Sodium | Sodium